yannikmadeheim-del/pyFBS-nonlinear/docs/examples/fbs/08_decoupling.rst

 Example Datasets and 3D view
 ****************************

-Load the required predefined datasets and open the 3D viewer in the background as already shown in `3D Display <../../../html/examples/basic_examples/01_static_display.html>`_.
+Load the required predefined datasets and open the 3D viewer in the background as already shown in `Static display example <https://pyfbs.readthedocs.io/en/master/examples/basic_examples/01_static_display.html>`_.
 Also for decoupling, a subplot representation, as already presented in `Coupling <../../../html/examples/fbs/07_coupling.html>`_, can be used.

 .. figure:: ./../data/eight_three.png
    :width: 500px